-The DOJ memo, sent to federal law enforcement and attorneys nationwide, argues that COVID-19 meets “the statutory definitions of a biological agent,” which is why purposefully spreading the virus could meet our country's terrorism-related statutes.
+The DOJ memo, sent to federal law enforcement and attorneys nationwide, argued that COVID-19 meets “the statutory definitions of a biological agent,” which is why purposefully spreading the virus could meet our country's terrorism-related statutes.
 Deputy Attorney General Jeffrey Rosen also added that threats or attempts to use COVID-19 as a weapon against others “will not be tolerated” by law enforcement agencies.

-This isn’t a unique story.
+The stories keep going.
 A Florida man faces federal charges for coughing and spitting on police officers responding to a domestic violence call, claiming he had coronavirus.
-Closer to home, a North Carolina man was arrested for disorderly conduct after using Facebook to threaten to infect other people with COVID-19.
-A teenager from Rock Hill was also “criminally charged after she was accused of purposefully coughing toward two police officers, then posting about the incident on social media,” The Herald reports.
-The teen had been under quarantine at the time.
+Closer to home, a North Carolina man was arrested for disorderly conduct after using Facebook to threaten to infect other people with COVID-19, even though it turned out to be a hoax.

 The rules are changing every day – ensure you don't accidentally break them.
 If things go wrong, I can help.
-To schedule a consultation in either our Fort Mill office on Gold Hill Road, or in our Rock Hill office on Oakland Avenue, please call 803-288-3885 or contact us online.
+To schedule a consultation in either our Fort Mill office on Gold Hill Road, or in our Rock Hill office on Oakland Avenue, please call 803-219-2630 or contact us online.
 Our team serves clients in the York, Lancaster, and Chester County communities.